st-sw/STC3115GenericDriver/README.md

 Issues:
 ----------------
-For any issues, please refer to the FAQ first.
+For common issues, please refer to the FAQ first.

 A short FAQ is available here: https://github.com/st-sw/STC3115GenericDriver/wiki/STC3115-FAQ